 No difference at all.
 The name of the profession changed from speech therapy to speech-language pathology many years ago to reflect the growth in the medical side of the profession, and to include language as well as speech.
 It should be noted that speech- language pathologists diagnose and treat communication, cognitive, and swallowing problems.

-Is a diagnoses needed for therapy.?
+Is a diagnosis needed for therapy.?

 No, although you would need a doctor’s prescription for a speech-langue evaluation with a reason for the evaluation.